apache/tvm/docs/dev/index.rst

 ----
 While we can build different kinds of operators directly via tir or tensor expression.
-It is still tedious to do so. `topi` provides a set of pre-defined operators (in tensor expression or tir) in numpy and common deep learning workloads.
-We also provide a collection of common scheduling templates to schedule those operators on different target platforms.
+It is still tedious to do so. `topi` provides a set of pre-defined operators (in tensor expression or tir) in numpy and found in common deep learning workloads.
+We also provide a collection of common schedule templates to obtain performant implementations across different target platforms.

 tvm/relay
 ---------
-Relay is the high-level functional IR used to represent the end to end models.
-Various optimizations are supported in relay/transform.
-There are multiple dialects in relay to support specific perspectives of high-level optimization.
-Notably ones include qnn(for importing pre-quantized models), vm(for lowering to dynamic vm), memory(for memory optimization).
+Relay is the high-level functional IR used to represent full models.
+Various optimizations are defined in `relay.transform`.
+The Relay compiler defines multiple dialects, each dialect is designed to support specific styles of optimization.
+Notable ones include QNN(for importing pre-quantized models), VM(for lowering to dynamic vm), memory(for memory optimization).

 .. toctree::
    :maxdepth: 1